happycollision/flixpress-modal/readme.md

 Type: `string`
 Default: `'modal'`

-Defines the class name that Flixpress Modal will use to autmatically assign modal functionality.
+Defines the class name that Flixpress Modal will use to automatically assign modal functionality.
 All examples in this document assume the default.

 ### Resizing